Finding password manager apps for macOS is not an easy job.

 Working on the software is as easy as ABC.
 You can store your data or navigate to all essential functions with just a couple of clicks.

-The software can save a variety of information, including passwords, cards, notes, and online identities.
+The software can save a variety of information, including unique passwords, cards, notes, and online identities.
 To make sure hackers can’t access your details even in their wildest dreams, RoboForm uses 256-bit AES and PBKDF2 SHA-256 encryption system.

 Paid users get the option to combine two-factor authentication with this encryption system to tackle intruders and brute force attacks.